thunderbird/webext-docs/scripting.messageDisplay.rst

 .. note::

    Registered scripts will only be applied to newly opened messages.
-To apply the script to already open messages, manually inject your script by calling :ref:`scripting.executeScript` for each of the open :value:`messageDisplay` tabs.
+To apply the script to already open messages, manually inject your script by calling :ref:`scripting.execute^script` for each of the open :value:`messageDisplay` tabs.

 .. api-header::
    :label: Parameters

    .. api-member::
       :name: ``scripts``
-      :type: (array of :ref:`scripting.messageDisplay.MessageDisplayScriptDetails`)
+      :type: (array of :ref:`scripting.message^display.^message^display^script^details`)

       Contains a list of message display scripts to be registered.
 If there are errors during script parsing/file validation, or if the IDs specified already exist, then no scripts are registered.